phxgh/Texture-ID-Generator/README.md

 # Texture ID Generator
-this is a simple script that i use to generate my texture ids within my odin projects. generally i add this into my build/run scripts whenever i'm editing a project, usually with the line:
+this is a simple script that i use to generate my texture ids within my odin projects. generally i add this into my build/run scripts whenever i'm editing a project, usually with the line<br>
-`python3 gen_tex_id.py` on windows, and
+`python3 gen_tex_id.py` on windows, and<br>
 `py gen_tex_id.py` on macOS/linux.

 ## Usage